yellowtree/geoip-detect/readme.txt

 * You could show the store nearest to your customer
 * You show or hide content specific to a geographic target group
 * Etc. ...
 You tell me!
 I'm rather curious what you'll do with this plugin!
 * Be careful to comply to the applicable laws.
-For example, it is illegal in the EU to change prices based on GeoIP-Detection ...
-See Regulation (EU) 2018/302 (going into effect 03 Dec 2018).
+For example Regulation (EU) 2018/302 (going into effect 03 Dec 2018)...

 **System Requirements**: You will need at least PHP 5.4.